jacksenteh/Bag_Of_Popcorns/docs/index.md

 ```

 After we clean the reviews, the next thing we can do is to convert each word back to it's root.
-This can greatly reduce the vocabulary size and help the models identify the root expression of each review.
+This can greatly reduce the vocabulary size and help the model identify the root expression of each review.
 The techniques that used to find the root are called:

 * **Stemming:** “The process of reducing inflection of words to their root forms such as mapping a group of words into a word stem even if the steam is not a valid word in language. “
 * **Lemmatization:** “The process of ensuring the root word belongs to the language”.
 For example, (run, ran, running) -> run.

 For more details about the stemming and lemmatization techniques, please visit this [tutorial](https://www.datacamp.com/community/tutorials/stemming-lemmatization-python).
-In short, the two techniques above are used for text mining (e.g., to extract high-quality information from text) applications.
+In short, the two techniques above are used for text mining (i.e., to extract high-quality information from text) applications.
 The applications include **text categorization, text clustering, concept/entity extraction, production of granular taxonomies, sentiment analysis, document summarization, and entity relation modeling**.

 In this project, we will use the lemmatization techniques to get the root word in proper english language.